 Painting with Found Materials

-When thinking about creating a painting project during a pandemic, we thought about all the different ways you can paint without a paintbrush using every day materials that you can find at home.
 We were inspired by one of Eric Carle’s artistic processes, where he paints tissue papers to later use in collages.
 While he uses a paintbrush to paint, he has also used found materials to make marks including carpet squares and brooms.
 Inspired by how materials can be stamped, pulled, and pushed across the paper, we decided to create a project that allowed for color-mixing and painting with found objects.

 To encourage paint mixing, we chose to provide all three primary colors of Crayola washable tempera paint in condiment containers.
 Over time, we discovered that a little paint goes a long way!
 So within the 2-ounce condiment container, we only needed to put in a thin layer of paint at the bottom of the cup.